-Many of the buildings are in ruins but there are still some very impressive ones, such as the town hall and the Baroque monuments of the Walkway of the Benches gardens.
-I fell in love with this one though; the Solar dos Pinheiros with its pretty windows and sand-coloured stone.
+Many of the buildings are in ruins but there are still some very impressive ones, such as the town hall and the Baroque churches.
+I fell in love with Solar dos Pinheiros with its pretty windows and sand-coloured stone.

-There’s a train station in Barcelos and it’s just off the A11 motorway so access is quite easy.
+There’s a train station in Barcelos and the Porto to Barcelos train takes around 45 minutes.
+If you’re driving, Barcelos is just off the A11 motorway so access is quite easy.

 We stayed at the Bagoeira Hotel which was comfortable and clean, with good service, and overlooks the weekly market.
 It now has a spa, too.

 A cosy alternative in the city centre, with uniquely decorated rooms, would be Art’otel.

 If you have your own transport and fancy staying in a very special place a few kilometres outside Barcelos, Quinta da Franqueira is worth checking out.
 It’s a beautifully restored 16th century monastery surrounded by gardens and vineyards with a pool to boot.

 As an Amazon Associate I earn from qualifying purchases.